LEv145/sporepedia.py/README.md

 ![Python](https://img.shields.io/badge/Python-3.8+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green)

-A unofficial wrapper for the Sporepedia API (https://www.spore.com/sporepedia) on Python (But нщг can be used from any other language)
+A unofficial wrapper for the Sporepedia API (https://www.spore.com/sporepedia) in Python (But can be used from any other language)

 # How to use
 ```